scalar-labs/scalardb/docs/design.md

 ### Storage

-As of writing this, Scalar DB supports only Cassandra storage as a storage implementation.
+As of writing this, Scalar DB supports Cassandra and Cosmos DB as a storage implementation.
 More correctly, it supports Cassandra java-driver API.
 Thus Cassandra java-driver compatible storage systems, such as ScyllaDB and Azure Cosmos DB, can potentially also be used.
 The storage abstraction assumes the following features/properties, which most recent distributed storages have:

 - Atomic CRUD operations (each single-record operation needs to be atomic)
 - Sequential consistency support